 12 months in the barrel

-Well known equally for its dense, deep reds, Mercurey is the flagship appellation for the Côte Chalonnaise.
-The vineyards, extending over almost 650 hectares, are geographically aligned with the Côte de Beaune.
-The area has a clay/chalk soil, which is the same as the most prestigious family of appellations of Burgundy.
+Well known also for its dense, deep reds, Mercurey is the flagship appellation for the Côte Chalonnaise.
+The vineyards, extending over almost 650 hectares of land, are geographically aligned with the Côte de Beaune.
+The area has a clay/chalk soil, which is similar to many of the most prestigious appellations of the Côte d'Or.
 This important area of Burgundy displays a large array of soil types.
-This is a diversity which promotes the cultivation of Chardonnay wines of excellent vintage.
+This diversity promotes the cultivation of excellent Chardonnay wines.
 This success explains why today almost 115 hectares are devoted to its production.

-These wines, which are very similar to the Côte de Beaune vintage, combine good maturity, freshness and often minerality.
+These wines, which are very similar to Côte de Beaune wines, combine good maturity, freshness and often minerality.

 - Food pairings